Analysing quantum systems with randomised measurements: Entanglement

-Moreover, if higher-order moments are additionally considered, detailed information may be extracted, allowing more powerful entanglement detection schemes.
+\item[(d)] \textit{Challenging issues}: When higher-order moments are considered, additional information may be extracted, allowing more powerful entanglement detection schemes.
 On a more technical level, however, this requires at least two additional steps.
-First since in general the moments depend on the choice of observable, the definition of the moments is based on finding suitable families of observables with equal spectra, i.e.~local unitary equivalent observables.
-In fact, in the case with $t=2$, the moments are independent of the choice of measurement observables as long as the observables are traceless~\cite{tran_correlations_2016,imai_bound_2021}, which, in general, is not the case~\cite{imai_bound_2021,wyderka_probing_2023}.
+The first step is to evaluate the Haar integrals in the moments and obtain analytically tractable expressions such as simple symmetric polynomials of the correlation tensor $T_{j_1\ldots j_n}$ in Eq.~(\ref{eq-nqudits}).
+Since the moments depend on the choice of observable $\mathcal{M}$ in general, finding suitable families of observables may not be straightforward.
+For instance, in the case with $t=2$, the moments are independent of the choice of measurement observables as long as the observables are traceless~\cite{tran_correlations_2016,imai_bound_2021}, which, in general, is not the case~\cite{imai_bound_2021,wyderka_probing_2023}.
 The next step is to find entanglement criteria using the evaluated higher-order moments.
 Intuitively, one can power up entanglement detection by combining, e.g.~$\mathcal{R}^{(2)}$ and $\mathcal{R}^{(4)}$, rather than using solely $\mathcal{R}^{(2)}$.
 For this purpose, one should systematically search for the most effective combination of such nonlinear functions.
-Addressing the above questions is nontrivial and will be considered in more detail in Secs.~\ref{sec:mixed_states} and \ref{sec:bipartite_higher_dimensions}.
+Addressing the above questions is nontrivial and is considered in more detail in Secs.~\ref{sec:mixed_states} and \ref{sec:bipartite_higher_dimensions}. \end{itemize}